DrPaulBrewer/single-market-robot-simulator-openzip/README.md

 `SMRS` is an object containing an import of single-market-robot-simulator or similar code

-`progress`, optional, is a function taking a single string parameter that writes status updates to an appropriate part of the screen `progress("almost done...")`
+`progress`, optional, is a function taking a single object parameter `{value, max, message}` that writes status updates to an appropriate part of the screen

 ## Copyright